wentuoc/tp/docs/DeveloperGuide.md

     }
 ```
 ##### 3.3 Sequence Diagram
-Below is the UML sequence diagram for the SelectCommand and SelectChecker, illustrating their interactions with the system components:
+Below are the UML sequence diagrams for the SelectCommand and SelectChecker, illustrating their interactions with the system components:

 ![SelectCommand.png](diagrams/SelectCommand.png)
 ![SelectChecker.png](diagrams/SelectChecker.png)